 When babies are born, their eyes and brain are not yet fully developed.
 Their eyes and visual cortex continue to grow as the brain grows.
-This is a good thing.
-Have you ever thought about how over-stimulated their little brains would be if newborns could see life as clearly as adults?
+Are there specially formulated vitamins for child brain development?

 In the first month, the visual cortex is rapidly developing.
 By the second month, they can distinguish many colors, and in month three they have even better control of their vision, along with recognition and memory.
 By six months of age, infants can focus on distances as well as adults, and can even distinguish a close object from one that’s far away.